by ProcureDeskLast Updated : Sep-09-2018

 The short answer is no. Based on your categories – you probably should be able to manage it with 2-3 subprocesses.

 Self-service use cases are not new to procurement.
-Users using catalogs to order product or services is a good example of self-service.
+Users using catalogs to order products or services is a good example of self-service.

-Can the users get their own quotes without involving sourcing team?
+Can the users get their quotes without involving the sourcing team?

 The answer is yes and that would lead to increased spend under management and improved engagement with your stakeholders.